hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 The empty `Children` element is allowed anywhere within the root element and may appear at most once.

-The `Children` tag is replaced by zero or more JetXML instantiations that appear as children of the JetXML component.
+The `Children` tag is replaced by zero or more JXML instantiations that appear as children of the JXML component.

 ```xml
 <e:C1 xmlns:e="org.example" className="org.example.C2">